 - 1. The order of operations follows the math rules. - 2.
-The updating version of the operators is formed by placing a = immediately after the operator.
+The updating version of the operators is formed by placing a "=" immediately after the operator.
 For instance, x+=3 is equivalent to x=x+3. - 3.
-Unicode could be defined as operator.
-E.g., ÷= is equivalent to /=. - 4.
+Unicode could be defined as operator. - 4.
 A "dot" operation is automatically defined to perform the operation element-by-element on arrays in every binary operation. - 5.
 Numeric Literal Coefficients: Julia allows variables to be immediately preceded by a numeric literal, implying multiplication.